mireo/can-utils/v2c/README.md

 To avoid duplication on the server side, `Signal4` is encoded only in the first `can_frame`, and the other frames are marked as duplicates by setting their `frame.__res0` byte to `1`.
 This is a reserved padding byte not used for anything else.

+## DBC Parser Integration

+The transcoder only has to use six different `tag_invokes` for DBC parsing and data structure initialization.

+The short parsing functions can be found at the end of [v2c_transcoder.h](v2c_transcoder.h).